aidanhs/libtclpy/README.md

 This is a tcl extension for interacting with Python, targeting tcl >= 8.4.

-The extension itself (files: generic/\*, tests/tclpy.test) is available under the 3-clause BSD license (see "LICENSE").
+The extension is available under the 3-clause BSD license (see "LICENSE").

-The tools for building and testing the extension (files: configure.in, Makefile.in, tclconfig/\*, tests/all.tcl, win/\*) are distributed under the terms in "LICENSE.tea".

 USAGE
 -----